SuperbTUM/superbTUM.github.io/index.md

 **Update Jan.
 28th**: I was elected as a teaching assistant of [COMS 4732](http://www.columbia.edu/cu/bulletin/uwb/subj/COMS/W4732-20221-001/) in Computer Vision II: Learning at Columbia University.
 I have regular office hour on Monday afternoon.

 **Update Jan 27th**: I accepted the offer as a research assistant at [Kostic Lab](https://www.cosmos-lab.org/experimentation/smart-city-intersections/) in spring semester, 2022, working with Prof. Zoran Kostic.
 I am working on multi-camera object re-identification problem.
-I have already created a testset in real-world scenario.
+I created a testset around campus.